midorum/aws-playground/scripts/login/readme.md

 * Enter your password for the GPG file
 * Enter the desired session duration (minimum 900 seconds; default is 3600 seconds)
 * Enter the MFA code for your account
-* Choose the desired role for account-wide access
+* Choose whether account-wide access or desired role access
 * Enjoy!

 ## Troubleshooting